patriciogonzalezvivo/ofxFX/README.md

 # ofxFX #
 ![ofxFlocking](http://patriciogonzalezvivo.com/images/flock.png) ![ofxFluid](http://patriciogonzalezvivo.com/images/fluid.png) ![ofxGlow](http://patriciogonzalezvivo.com/images/oldTv.png) ![ofxGrayScott](http://patriciogonzalezvivo.com/images/grayScott.png) ![ofxWater](http://patriciogonzalezvivo.com/images/water.png)

-This addons originally born while I was working on [Efecto Mariposa](http://patriciogonzalezvivo.com/butterfly.html "Efecto Mariposa") and I need to do fast GPU image processing thought GLSL Shaders.
+This addons begins while I was working on [Efecto Mariposa](http://patriciogonzalezvivo.com/butterfly.html "Efecto Mariposa") and I need some extra GPU processing power in order to make fast simulation of complex ecosystems.

-The main goal of this addon it´s to make super easy to use and edit shaders on-the-fly for adding them on your projects.
+On does days I found GLSL Shaders a hard and cryptic topic.
+That´s why the main goal of this addon it´s to make super easy to use and edit shaders on your projects.
+That´s why it becomes a sort of common used shader library.
+Recently I start playing with them new GLSL editors like [Ricardo Caballero´s WebGL SandBox](http://mrdoob.com/projects/glsl_sandbox/), [Inigo Quilez´s ShaderToy](http://www.iquilezles.org/apps/shadertoy/) or [Kode80´s GLSL Studio](http://glslstudio.com/) that let you edit the shader on-the-fly.
+So right now I´m working on making a standard ofxFXObject that could receive fragment shader and know how to deal with them while the program it´s running.

 ## ofxFXObject ##
 It´s the parent class of all the other effect.
-If you want to make a new filter it´s better if you start looking at the ```ofxFXObject.h``` in order to see how it works.
+If you want to make a new filter you may want to start looking at the ofxFXObject.h .

-It have a simple structure:
+The structure it´s easy.

 1. Constructor: here it´s necessary to set three vital variables:
     - passes: the number of passes or itineration of the main ping pong betweens FBO´s
     - internalFormat: if it use GL_RGB, GL_RGBA, GL_RGB16f, GL_RGBA16f, GL_RGB32f, GL_RGBA32f, etc...
     - fragShader: it´s the code of the shader.
-Note that some changes have to be made in order to fill everthing on a string
+Note that some changes have to be made in order to fill everything on a string

-2. ```allocate(width,height,GL_RGBA)```: This usualy it´s no need to bee re-define.
+2. ```allocate(width,height,GL_RGBA)```: This usually it´s no need to bee re-define.
 It´s basically allocate the FBO´s and loads the shader by using injectShader();

 3. ```injectShader(string fragContent)```: here is where the shaders are loaded.
 See the example bellow.